DeanDodds/milestoneproject4/README.md

 Python functions that check:
 to see if the user is signed in using the built in django feature @login_required if a user is editing data.
-The function will check that the user who is signed in is a super in the view using
+The function will check that the user who is signed in is a superuser in the view.
 ```
 if not request.user.is_superuser:
 ```
-in the view

 These steps help prevent the use of brute force.

 # Future Features Ideas <a id="future-features"></a>

-- Addind sizes so cases of beer can be added at a time
+- Adding sizes funtionality so beer can be sold in cases of beer.
-- Reviews app so users can leave reviews on products
+- Reviews app so users can leave reviews on products.

 # 4. Technologies Used <a id="technologies"></a>